PhoneShop: Lance

-Martin Trenaman The bungling Store Manager of PhoneShop Sutton branch.
+Lance (portrayed by Martin Trenaman) is the bungling Store Manager of PhoneShop Sutton branch.
 Lance is a middle aged, overweight man who lives in constant fear of his unstable wife Shelley.
 It is explained in a humiliating address by the contemptuous manager of the Croydon branch that Lance was once a promising young company executive with the potential to be a great success, but that in the late 1980s made the foolish decision to invest heavily in phonecards rather than the emerging mobile technology that would go on to change the face of the communications business.
 As a result, Lance got stuck in a management role he was ill suited for, and ever since has been viewed as an inept buffoon by his superiors and staff alike as well as his wife.
 Lance has little authority over his staff who often ignore his instructions, although he is treated with some measure of affection by them, and Christopher risks his own job to save Lance's from the scheming Razz Prince.
 Lance lives in almost religious awe of his former, now incarcerated employee "Little" Gary Patel, to the point he has a huge mural of Gary painted on his office wall with the legend "What would Little Gary do?" and a candle-lit shrine exhibiting one of Gary's blood stained ties as reverential and motivational prompts.
 Oddly, this shrine is somewhat revered by the other members of staff also.
 Lance enjoys reggae and dancehall music and joins a special club, the "WMRC" (White Men's Reggae Club) where he and fellow Caucasian enthusiasts can dance to the traditionally Jamaican music "without fear of ridicule."
 Lance is accidentally revealed to be extremely sexually well endowed and as a result is pressured into joining Jerwayne and Ashley's fledgling male escort business; something he is distinctly hesitant about doing.
 He has a complicated relationship with Shelley, of whom he is frightened to the point of hiding in a restaurant kitchen locker to avoid.
 In Series 1, it is revealed that due to Lance's incompetence, he and Shelley never legally got married as they had both believed to have been the case.
 Lance arranges for them to rectify this, but in typical style, mismanages the ceremony which ends in a brawl.
 He does, however, appear to genuinely love her and the pair are at one point depicted tenderly embracing in bed.